Renewing a certificate

 A certificate is valid for two years at a time.
 You need to renew your certificate before it expires.
 Note that certificates can be renewed 60 days before their expiry at the earliest.
 If the certificate expires, you cannot use the technical interface.

-Certificates are renewed in the Incomes Register's certificate service
+Certificates are renewed via the technical interface of the certificate service

 To renew the certificate, use your software to contact the certificate service’s interface.
 Not every payroll and benefit software supports this feature.
 Check your situation with your system supplier.